 If the plan is to just get away from it all and stay out in your rural retreat you could book up an entertaining activity for some in-house fun; perhaps a cheeky life drawing class, cup cake decorating, or a dance class - Flamenco, Bollywood, Belly Dancing or Street style.
 You might fancy some pampering, in which case all you need to do is call one of our recommended mobile therapists, and if you like the idea of being utterly spoilt call in a tried and tested catering company to come and cook you a delicious spread.
 Take a look at our Extras page for more inspiration and details.

-There's no shortage of places to eat in these parts, whether you prefer a rustic country inn or a very civilised restaurant.
-Of the latter we can recommend Podshaver's Barn at Bishops Lydeard and Duende in Wiveliscombe.
-When it comes to pubs you're rather spoilt for choice, with several very welcoming ones just a few miles away.
-Stroll up across the fields to The Globe Inn or try The Martlett just up the road; the Blue Ball at Sampford Moor, the Rock Inn at Waterrow or the New Inn at Halse are also very good.
+When it comes to places to eat round these parts you're rather spoilt for choice, with several very welcoming pubs just a few miles away.
+Stroll up the hill to The Martlett in the village, otherwise the Blue Ball at Sampford Moor, the Rock Inn at Waterrow or the New Inn at Halse are also very good.